Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: NDN's Properties for DDoS Mitigation: A Comprehensive Analysis

-For devices that serve content in TCP/IP servers, DDoS threats begin as soon as a service goes online and becomes reachable.
+\para{Traffic is Off By Design} For devices that serve content in TCP/IP servers, DDoS threats begin as soon as a service goes online and becomes instantly reachable globally.
 By contrast, the communication in NDN follows a pull model and an application or a node is considered as ``off by design"~\cite{off-by-default} for the following reasons: \begin{enumerate*} \item One cannot send an Interest to a consumer application, or a producer application whose name is unreachable from the sender.
-By simply not announcing its prefix to solicit Interest packets, an application can still pull data from others, but can \emph{not} be reached by an Interest packet, thus reducing the attack surface for malcode infections and for DDoS attackers.
+By simply not announcing its prefix to solicit Interest packets, an application can still pull data from others, but can \emph{not} be reached by an Interest packet, thus reducing the attack surface for malcode infections and DDoS attackers.

 \item A Data packet cannot go anywhere if it is not requested, because there is no corresponding Interest path.